eyalabraham/Dragon32-RPi-Bare-Metal/README.md

 - Dragon sound sources: single-bit

 ### Known problems
-- Implement semi-graphic-8, maybe 12 and 24, as some hames use these modes.

 - Joystick drift: check reference voltage.
 Reduce to TTL output level from 74LS244
-- Change RESET button function to allow complete restart of emulation without power-cycle, such as a long press.

 ## Files